Back to BlogTRT Treatment

 Month 6 and Beyond: Full Maturation of Effects

-By the six-month mark, the full spectrum of TRT benefits has typically been realized or is well underway.
-Body composition changes continue to mature — men who combine TRT with consistent resistance training and a protein-adequate diet often see significant improvements in muscle mass and reduction in body fat percentage over the six to twelve month horizon.
+By the six-month mark, most TRT benefits have been realized or are well underway.
+Body composition continues to change.
+Men who combine TRT with consistent resistance training and adequate protein intake often see significant gains in muscle mass and drops in body fat percentage over the 6-to-12 month horizon.

-Mood, energy, cognitive function, and sexual health should all be at or near their peak improvement by this point.
+Mood, energy, cognitive function, and sexual health should all be at or near their peak by this point.
 Bone density continues to improve through the first year and beyond.
-Metabolic markers — cholesterol, insulin sensitivity, fasting glucose — often improve as body composition changes take hold.
+Metabolic markers like cholesterol, insulin sensitivity, and fasting glucose often improve as body composition changes take hold.

-A landmark meta-analysis published in Clinical Endocrinology reviewed the timelines of TRT effects across multiple studies and concluded that while some benefits appear within weeks, the full therapeutic effect of TRT unfolds over 6 to 12 months, with body composition and metabolic improvements being among the last to fully mature.
+A meta-analysis published in Clinical Endocrinology reviewed timelines of TRT effects across multiple studies.
+It concluded that while some benefits appear within weeks, the full therapeutic effect of TRT unfolds over 6 to 12 months, with body composition and metabolic improvements among the last to mature.

 Factors That Affect Your Timeline